mdamien/json-comment/src/README.md

 * Single and Multi line comments
 * Multi line data strings
-* Trailing comma in objects and arrays
+* Trailing commas in objects and arrays, after the last item

 This package works with any JSON parser which supports: